SORA – Specific Operation Risk Assessment

 - Decide intrinsic Ground Risk Class (GRC).
 This is a classification of the risk that the drone will hit a person on the ground.
 It is indicated with a number from one to seven.

-- Decide final GRC after risk reducing measures have been taken.
-Measures can for example be buffer zones, parachute, and if an emergency response plan (ERP) are in place.
+- Decide final GRC after risk-reducing measures have been taken.
+Measures can, for example, be buffer zones, parachutes, and if an emergency response plan (ERP) is in place.

 - Decide initial Air Risk Class (ARC).
-This is a classification of the risk to hit another aircraft.
+This is a classification of the risk of hitting another aircraft.
 The risk is classified with a letter ranging from A to D.

 - Decide residual ARC.
 This can be done if the actual traffic in the airspace is lower than what the initial ARC classification implies.
-It can also be done through using common rules and structures as mitigating measures.
+It can also be done by using standard rules and structures as mitigating measures.

 - Decide Specific Assurance and Integrity Level (SAIL).
 This value is derived from the final GRC and residual ARC.

 - Identify Operational Safety Objectives (OSOs).
-These are derived from the SAIL value and defines requirements for technical systems, training and procedures.
+These are derived from the SAIL value and define requirements for technical systems, training and procedures.

-- How risk is reduced for GRC og ARC.
+· How risk is reduced for GRC and ARC.